Ranger tips: Belair National Park

 What’s the park’s best kept secret?

-The trail meanders through Sparkes Gully and finishes at the sequoia plantation, which was planted in 1962 as a memorial to Australian and American forces who served in World War II and Korea.
+The trail meanders through Sparkes Gully and finishes at the sequoia plantation, which was planted in 1962 as a memorial to Australian and American forces who served in the Second World War and Korea.

 What’s your favourite activity to enjoy in the park?